Man lifting weights with a Canna leaf tattoo on his bicep

 Moon rocks are a potent weed concoction made by coating cannabis buds with extracted cannabis oil and rolling them in kief.
 The term moon rocks is often interchangeably used with caviar as they both refer to cannabis infused with cannabis extracts and oil.
 The term Caviar was intended to represent a higher class moon rock created by infusing cannabis buds with THC-A crystals, then, with some terpene-rich oil, allowing it to dry for several days to create a sparkling crystalline appearance.
 These products boast unprecedented levels of THC, giving you a potent and unique experience.

-uses
+uses of cannabis

 WHAT’S THE DIFFERENCE BETWEEN RECREATIONAL AND MEDICAL CANNABIS USE?